fstab/grok_exporter/README.md

 Related Projects
 ----------------

 Google's [mtail] goes in a similar direction.
 It uses its own pattern definition language, so it will not work out-of-the-box with existing Grok patterns.
-However, `mtail`'s [RE2] regular expressions are probably [more CPU efficient] than Grok's [Oniguruma] patterns. `mtail`'s file tailer seems to have its [focus on Linux].
+However, `mtail`'s [RE2] regular expressions are probably [more CPU efficient] than Grok's [Oniguruma] patterns. `mtail` reads logfiles using the [fsnotify] library, which [might be an obstacle] on operating systems other than Linux.

 License
 -------